SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/counter.md

 #### errors

-* 204 - Entity not found – if there is no tracker with such id belonging to authorized user, counter does not exist or there are no values yet. use /tracker/counter/set to create new counter (if not exist) and save some value.
+* 204 - Entity not found – if there is no tracker with such ID belonging to authorized user, counter does not exist or there are no values yet. use /tracker/counter/set to create new counter (if not exist) and save some value.
 * 208 - Device blocked – if tracker exists but was blocked due to tariff restrictions or some other reason.